MadsDevost/EpicFury-Hacktivism-Tracker/README.md

 > **Coverage period:** Feb 28 – Mar 3, 2026 &nbsp;·&nbsp; **50 claims tracked** &nbsp;·&nbsp; Compiled Mar 3, 2026

+I created this because I got sick of monitoring multiple feeds and trying to combine them into one clear dataset just to  track whether the wave of primarily exaggerated/fabricated claims would shift targeting away from the Gulf Region and towards the US.
 A fully open, editable threat-intelligence tracker for pro-Iran and pro-Russia hacktivist claims following the US-Israel strikes on Iran (Operation Epic Fury / Operation Roaring Lion).
 Includes an **interactive React web app** and a **Python PDF generator** — both driven by a single shared `claims.json` dataset.

 ---